YaDaniil/NURE-labs/README.md

 A repository for university labs

 A first digit is university course and a second digit is semester.
-For instance, 2.1 is second course forst semester.
+For instance, 2.1 is second course first semester.